s-chen/PokedexApi/README.md

 The Pokedex API makes use of the https://pokeapi.co/ to retrieve Pokemon related information and also https://funtranslations.com/api/ to apply fun translations of a Pokemon's description.

+# Details
+- The API was developed using .NET CORE (.NET 5), please ensure you have installed the latest .NET SDK and runtime https://dotnet.microsoft.com/download/dotnet/5.0

 # How to run

 **Visual Studio / JetBrains Rider IDE:**